Is the NSW Aboriginal Land Council (NSWALC) Misleading the Public?

 NSWALC ONLY Has 9 Members

-Nicole Courtman, Interim Registrar under the Aboriginal Land Rights Act 1983, provides clarity on the matter.
+Nicole Courtman, Interim Registrar under the Aboriginal Land Rights Act 1983, clarifies the matter.

 According to her, “The NSW Aboriginal Land Council (NSWALC) is a statutory body established under Part 7 of the Aboriginal Land Rights Act 1983 (ALRA).